tidyqa/vitepress/docs/tutorials/index.md

 hero:
   name: Tutorials
-  tagline: Basics of HTML, CSS, and Javascript.
+  tagline: Basics of HTML, CSS, and JavaScript.
 Things that I have learned and I want to share.

 features:
   - title: TidyQA Simple Bug Tracker